-Trump has since ramped up that rhetoric, alleging fictitious claims on the campaign trail that recent court rulings overturning voter ID laws could allow people to vote as much as 15 times — thus, allowing “Crooked Hillary” to steal the election.
+Trump has since ramped up that rhetoric, alleging fictitious claims on the campaign trail that recent court rulings overturning voter ID laws could allow people to vote as much as 15 times — thus, allowing “crooked Hillary” to steal the election.

 The Trump campaign has asked supporters to sign up at the campaign’s website to become a “Trump Election Observer.”
 The sign-up page implores, “Help Me Stop Crooked Hillary From Rigging This Election!”
 The language of the campaign’s confirmation email for prospective poll watchers has changed, however, since August, when supporters received a message declaring, “We are going to do everything we are legally allowed to do to stop crooked Hillary from rigging this election.”
 Now the campaign simply tells those who sign up that, “We are going to make sure that every person who is legally eligible to vote is not prohibited from casting a ballot.”

-Federal monitors can now only be sent to five states this November, even though the DOJ has previously certified 11 (mostly southern) states as needing federal monitoring.
+Federal monitors can now only be sent to five states this November, even though the Justice Department has previously certified 11 (mostly southern) states as needing federal monitoring.
 This election season will likely see one of the smallest deployments of federal election observers since the VRA’s passage during the height of the civil rights movement in 1965.

-“The kind of harm we see — in places that pass restrictive laws that we now spend years fighting on the back end, instead of preventing on the front end; the harm that comes when we don’t have the same number or kind of ‘eyes and ears’ in polling locations that we did before — cannot be undone,” said Attorney General Loretta Lynch in a speech in July at the League of United Latin American Citizens national convention.
+“The kind of harm we see — in places that pass restrictive laws that we now spend years fighting on the back end, instead of preventing on the front end — the harm that comes when we don’t have the same number or kind of ‘eyes and ears’ in polling locations that we did before, cannot be undone,” said Attorney General Loretta Lynch in a speech in July at the League of United Latin American Citizens national convention.

-Some of the 11 states the DOJ certified as needing federal monitoring overlap with the states that The Leadership Conference is calling on the OSCE to target for international observation efforts, including North Carolina, Alabama, Georgia, Arizona and Texas.
+Some of the 11 states the Justice Department certified as needing federal monitoring overlap with the states that The Leadership Conference is calling on the OSCE to target for international observation efforts, including North Carolina, Alabama, Georgia, Arizona and Texas.
 They’re also states that have passed voter ID and other measures that have since been overturned or mitigated by courts that found the restrictions to be racially discriminatory.
 The Leadership Conference, however, is also targeting Pennsylvania, Wisconsin and North Dakota for additional international observation efforts.

-In June, the Warsaw, Poland-based OSCE issued a “Needs Assessment Mission Report,” in which it said it planned to send 500 monitors to the US.
-While Thomas Rymer, a spokesperson for the Office for Democratic Institutions and Human Rights, an arm of the OSCE, implied to Truthout in an email that the organization has no plans to change its monitoring program in response to The Leadership Conference’s letter, the organization’s existing plans for election 2016 more than double the 44 long-term observers that OSCE sent in 2012.
+In June, the Warsaw, Poland-based OSCE issued a “Needs Assessment Mission Report,” in which it said it planned to send 500 monitors to the U.S. While Thomas Rymer, a spokesperson for the Office for Democratic Institutions and Human Rights, an arm of the OSCE, implied in an email to Truthout that the organization has no plans to change its monitoring program in response to The Leadership Conference’s letter, the organization’s existing plans for election 2016 more than double the 44 long-term observers that OSCE sent in 2012.

 “The mission is due to deploy in early October, the information provided in the letter will be passed on to the mission,” Rymer wrote to Truthout.
 “Once deployed, the mission will contact all relevant electoral stakeholders, including The Leadership Conference on Civil and Human Rights, to discuss the pre-electoral environment and any concerns they may have with the preparations for elections.”

-But The Leadership Conference doesn’t see international monitors as a panacea for an enfeebled VRA, or the scaled-back federal election-monitoring program that comes with it.
+But The Leadership Conference doesn’t see international monitors as a panacea for an enfeebled VRA or the scaled-back federal election monitoring program that comes with it.